512 Ligonier Street, Suite C, Latrobe, PA 15650

 Please join us for a fun-filled fundraiser supporting 512 Coffee & Ice Cream, Latrobe Italian Festival, and the Saint Vincent Summer Institute in Rome.

-The Latrobe Italian Spring Gala brought to you by Prima La Comunita’ through a partnership of 512 Coffee and Ice Cream and the St. Vincent College Summer Institute in Rome.
+The Latrobe Italian Spring Gala is brought to you by Prima La Comunita’ through a partnership of 512 Coffee and Ice Cream and the St. Vincent College Summer Institute in Rome.

 Register for the Gala